Chenjeh Kebab

 Storage / Reheating

-- Reheat gently in a covered pan over low heat with a small spoonful of water or butter.
+Reheat gently in a covered pan over low heat with a small splash of water, or warm briefly in an oven at 160°C (320°F).
+Avoid overheating because lean lamb can dry quickly.

 FAQ